jenningsanderson/overturemaps-workshop/README.md

 The [Overture Maps Foundation](//overturemaps.org) is an open data project within the Linux Foundation that aims to "Power current and next-generation map products by creating reliable, easy-to-use, and interoperable open map data."

 Primarily, "Overture is for developers who build map services or use geospatial data."
-However, Overture is a fantastic resource for researchers looking to work with one of the most complete and computationally efficient open geospatial datasets.
+Additionally, Overture is a fantastic resource for researchers looking to work with one of the most complete and computationally efficient open geospatial datasets.

 ![image](https://github.com/user-attachments/assets/c80345b7-e0d8-471d-9f03-af6979ef9645)